cloud-atlas-ai/obsidian-ics/README.md

 This only works with the Daily Note or [Periodic Notes](https://github.com/liamcain/obsidian-periodic-notes) plugins: specifically it gets the date to search for events during from the currently open daily note.

+I highly recommend pairing this with the [Day Planner](https://github.com/ivan-lednev/obsidian-day-planner) plugin: the output format is tuned to support it and you'll get support for seeing the day and week planners.

 ## Installation

 This plugin is in the community plugin browser in Obsidian.
 Search for ICS and you can install it from there.